Summer Planning: 4 Tips for Creating Family Rhythms

 As my kids were writing down their summer bucket list, I realized I have goals for them and for myself.

-So, I took the idea of the summer bucket list further by categorizing all items under four main priorities I have on my heart: 1) Things that will help us get closer to Jesus (spiritual/faith goals), 2) Activities that will strengthen our relationship with each other (Dad, Mom, and kids), 3) Enjoy our families (the grandparents, cousins, etc. that in our case live far from us), and 4) Fun things to do with friends.
-The first two are my absolute priorities.
-Having this clarity will elevate my summer from a regular vacation time to a purposeful, special season.
+So, I took the idea of the summer bucket list further by categorizing all items under four main priorities I have in my heart: 1) Things that will help us get closer to Jesus (spiritual/faith goals), 2) Activities that will strengthen our relationship with each other as a family (Dad, Mom, and kids), 3) Fun outdoor activities, also aligned with our family values and lifestyle, and 4) Opportunities to serve others or create something that will help people in need.
+Having clarity on what our priorities are for our family, elevate our summer from a regular vacation time to a purposeful, special season.
 Defining a couple of high-level goals will allow you to be more intentional and purposeful as you plan and bring to life any activities.

 3. Establish Summer Goals for You